jonmaxjar/exportGcal-Gsheet/README.md

 # exportGcal-Gsheet
-this uses gscript to export Gcal Data in a Gsheet to further analysis usin an HTML manu
+this uses Gscript to export Gcal Data in a Gsheet to further analysis using an HTML menu